 The CAS basic education structure has Validation by Educational Experience (VEE) requirements, two online courses, several examinations (see Basic Education Summary), and the Course on Professionalism.
-Credit for Exams 1, 2, 3F, and 4 is granted based on exam options as defined in the individual exam syllabi.
+Credit for Exams 1, 2, and 3F is granted based on exam options as defined in the individual exam syllabi.
 The two online courses are available through The Institutes.
-The CAS exclusively administers Exams MAS-I, MAS-II, and 5-9 and the Course on Professionalism.
-The Canadian Institute of Actuaries (CIA) cosponsors all the examinations except Exam 6-United States and Exam 6-Actuarial Institute of Chinese Taipei.
+The CAS exclusively administers Exams MAS-I, MAS-II, and 5 through 9 and the Course on Professionalism.
+The Canadian Institute of Actuaries (CIA) co-sponsors all the examinations except Exam 6-United States and Exam 6-Actuarial Institute of Chinese Taipei.